 If you are lucky enough to be in Bologna during the event it’s sure to be an unforgettable experience.

-57 – Northern Italy dreams are made of these: explore the 18th-century Villa Spada
+57 – Explore the 18th-century Villa Spada

 Wonder what a noble Italian home must have looked like back in the day?
 Perched on a hillside overlooking Bologna and next to the Ravone River, the neoclassical Villa Spada is a prime example!